mukkino/itch-batch-downloader/README.md

 These known limitations may be fixed in the future.

-- todo: currently, there is no filtering by operating system. everything is downloaded
+- TODO: currently, there is no filtering by operating system. everything is downloaded
-- todo: currently, there is no blacklist for not downloading stuff
+- TODO: currently, there is no blacklist for not downloading stuff
-- todo: currently, some external links when downloading videos might throw errors as the external domain is not supported (spotify, soundcloud, etc)
+- TODO: currently, some external links when downloading videos might throw errors as the external domain is not supported (spotify, soundcloud, etc)
-- todo: currently, videos in the comments are not downloaded, only the ones in the product page
+- TODO: currently, videos in the comments are not downloaded, only the ones in the product page
-- todo: currently, videos with the same download link and modified contents get overwritten
+- TODO: currently, videos with the same download link and modified contents get overwritten
-- todo: currently, the list of downloads in debug mode won't show an actual download number (you will need to figure out the number by counting the rows)
+- TODO: currently, the list of downloads in debug mode won't show an actual download number (you will need to figure out the number by counting the rows)
-- todo: add proper Python logging and stderr/stdout handling rather than the verbose debug we have at the moment
+- TODO: add proper Python logging and stderr/stdout handling rather than the verbose debug we have at the moment
-- todo: add downloads by list, single item or search result (for free items, for example)
+- TODO: add downloads by list, single item or search result (for free items, for example)
-- todo: add command line options rather than only .ini file
+- TODO: add command line options rather than only .ini file
-- todo: make the batch process more robust in case of internet not available without risk of flooding itch.io with requests (DNS resolve, cable removed, etc.)
+- TODO: make the batch process more robust in case of internet not available without risk of flooding itch.io with requests (DNS resolve, cable removed, etc.)
-- todo: chrome driver installer has a downloader that causes problems when printing to file.
+- TODO: chrome driver installer has a downloader that causes problems when printing to file.
 Override that
-- todo: ability to download screenshots as single images from the product page (example: https://bootdiskrevolution.itch.io/bleed)
+- TODO: ability to download screenshots as single images from the product page (example: https://bootdiskrevolution.itch.io/bleed)
-- todo: html page downloader
+- TODO: html page downloader
-- todo: download file names should be sanitized to prevent problems with special characters, unsafe names, and path-related filename collisions
+- TODO: download file names should be sanitized to prevent problems with special characters, unsafe names, and path-related filename collisions
-- todo: detect expired cookies and warn the user
+- TODO: detect expired cookies and warn the user
-- todo: make HTML parsing more resilient to itch.io layout changes
+- TODO: make HTML parsing more resilient to itch.io layout changes
-- todo: prevent failures caused by excessively long file paths
+- TODO: prevent failures caused by excessively long file paths
 - bug: find out why at the end of execution sometimes the following is displayed: `"Press ENTER to exit.^[[?1;0c"` (On Microsoft Windows)

 ## Corner cases to keep in mind for testing

 - There may be games which cannot be downloaded, because the developers put them on a dropbox or google drive, though this will be written to stdout as a warning that the script is unable to download it.
 [This](https://nattwentea.itch.io/deadly-revelation) is an example of that.
 The issue is that we are not talking about just one simple download but an actual export of Google Sheets files to some other format in some cases.
 - When taking screenshot/creating PDFs, some adult-only products might show a confirmation pop-up mentioning you agree on seeing those contents.
 It allows for a checkbox "do not ask again".
 Suggestion: if you are ok with those contents, open an adult-only page, confirm you do not want to see that warning anymore (remember the choice) and export your cookies again.
 This way this script will work for all the adult-only products and the exported .png/.pdf will be showing the corresponding page contents rather than the pop-up warning.
 If you do not have an adult-only link handy showing the pop-up, [here](https://xoshdarkheart.itch.io/midnights-kiss) is one, and [here](https://adira.itch.io/tension) another one.
+- Games that were purchased but not yet associated to the account (you will need to associate these manually via itch.io)
 - Download screenshots as single images from the product page.
 Example: [here](https://bootdiskrevolution.itch.io/bleed).

 ## How to compile